jacquetc/skribisto/README.md

 - Exports to DOCX, EPUB, PDF, HTML, Markdown, Djot, LaTeX and plain text, with a live preview
 - Spell checking with downloadable dictionaries
 - Light and dark themes, per-editor typography, adjustable text scale
-- English and French user interface, for now.
+- English and French user interface, for now
-- One process per project, so several projects can be open side by side
+- Single instance: several projects can be open at once, each in its own window, without spawning a new process per project

 ## User manual